mh-creative/WordPress-Blog-Filter/README.md

 ### Step 5: Update `functions.php`

-Modify your theme’s `functions.php` to enqueue the styles and scripts, include the `news-html-functions.php` file, and localize the AJAX URL for JavaScript.
+Modify your theme’s `functions.php` to enqueue the styles and scripts, include the `news.php` file, and localize the AJAX URL for JavaScript.

 ### Step 6: Embed the Shortcode